path-pattern-finder/path-pattern-finder-distribution/steps_to_deploy.md

 9. Commit version changes in both repositories, and do a merge from `dev` to `master` if necessary.

 10. Test the download links on the website (after some minutes for GitHub to recreate the website with `jekyll`).

+11. Update the javadoc/ directory on the website.